main banner

 Escape Attempts

-In the two escape attempts of Feb and Aug 1942 I was not sucessful in getting out of the camp.
+In the two escape attempts of Feb and Aug 1942 I was not successful in getting out of the camp.

-The now Flight Lieutenant David Midgley returned to active duty and in late 1944 joined number 201 Squadron flying Sunderland flying boats out of the base at Lough Erne in Northern Ireland.
+Following his release, the now promoted Flight Lieutenant David Midgley returned to active duty and in late 1944 joined number 201 Squadron flying Sunderland flying boats out of the base at Lough Erne in Northern Ireland.

 His family were able to provide the above scans of telegrams received by his late mother during his internment in Ireland.
 The upper one reports to her that he has returned to England in October 1943, and the lower telegram, sent in March 1941 states - Reported safe and interned in Eire .
 Letter follows.
 Any further information received will be immediately communicated to you.
 His mother has been informed.